Hopf symmetry protected topological phases in the vicinity of spin orders: Spin-ordered insulators

 \section{Spin-ordered insulators}

 In this part, we analyze the situation depicted in Fig.~\ref{fig:phase-diagram}: that of an intersection between a magnetic and spin loop-current insulator.
 As we shall demonstrate, a Hopf term generically appears here, resulting in a Hopf SPT at zero temperature.
+This Hopf SPT, which we analyzed in Sec.~\ref{sec:Hopf-properties}, is characterized by chiral edge states and a quantized spin-Hall conductance.

-Although radiatively inducing a Hopf term through coupling to fermionic spins has been studied in many contexts~\cite{Volovik1989, Moon1995, Iordanskii1997, Apel1997, Ray1999, Sengupta2000, Yakovenko1990, Yakovenko1991, Grover2008, Yue2023, Yue2025}, the concrete setting and approach we employ here has not been done.
-Moreover, given recent advances in engineering magnetic heterostructures~\cite{Gibertini2019, Tokura2019}, there is hope for realizing our proposal.
+Although radiatively inducing a Hopf term through coupling to fermionic spins has been studied in many contexts~\cite{Volovik1989, Moon1995, Iordanskii1997, Apel1997, Ray1999, Sengupta2000, Yakovenko1990, Yakovenko1991, Grover2008, Yue2023, Yue2025}, the concrete setting and approach that we are employing here has not been done.
+Moreover, given recent advances in engineering magnetic heterostructures~\cite{Tokura2019, Gibertini2019, Huang2020, Blei2021, Petrovic2025}, there is hope for realizing our proposal.
 To guide experimentalists, we carry out a detailed symmetry analysis (Sec.~\ref{sec:Hopf-symmetry}) of a very general spin-ordered insulator model (Sec.~\ref{sec:general-model}) to see what are the necessary conditions for the appearance of a radiatively-induced Hopf term (Sec.~\ref{sec:Hopf-gradient}).
 We find that simultaneous magnetic and spin loop-current order is needed, in addition to the absence of reflection symmetries.
 In the last Sec.~\ref{sec:lattice-model}, we provide lattice model realizations of our proposal.